A Black Hole Star at Cosmic Noon: Extreme Balmer break, photospheric continuum, and broad absorption by thick winds in a Little Red Dot at z=1.7: Implications for the galaxy and black hole masses

 Assuming that the narrow component of \Halpha{} corresponds to ISM emission in the host galaxy, we compute the associated star formation rate using the local calibration from~\citet{kennicutt20121} and assuming no dust attenuation.
 We obtain $\rm SFR(\Halpha{}) = 3.3\pm0.3$~\unit{M_\odot.yr^{-1}}.
 A somewhat lower value of $\rm SFR(\Halpha{}) = 2.1\pm0.2$~\unit{M_\odot.yr^{-1}} is obtained using the high-redshift ($z\gtrsim4$) calibrations in~\citet{kramarenko2025}, which might be more appropriate for a young dwarf galaxy with a bursty star formation history.
 The star-formation rates are low, but in line with a main-sequence galaxy with $\log_{10}(M_*/M_\odot)\approx 8$ \citep[extrapolating the relation from][]{Speagle2014S}.
 Assuming zero dust attenuation, the UV absolute magnitude ($M_{\rm UV}=-16.7\pm 0.7$; Sect.~\ref{sec:sed}) would imply $\rm SFR (UV) = 0.18\pm 0.12$~$M_\odot\rm\,yr^{-1}$ \citep[][]{kennicutt20121}.
 The discrepancy between the UV and \Halpha{} inferred SFR suggests there is some amount of dust attenuation in the host galaxy.

-We derive a dynamical mass from the width of the line and the estimated UV size as $\log_{10}(M_{\rm dyn} / M_\odot) = 9.9 \pm 0.2$, adopting a virial correction $K(n)K(q)$ from \citet{vanderwel2022}, where $K(n)$ and $K(q)$ are functions of the best-fit ellipticity and Sérsic index (see Appendix~\ref{sec:morph_app}).
+We derive a dynamical mass from the width of the narrow component \Halpha{} line and the estimated UV size as $\log_{10}(M_{\rm dyn} / M_\odot) = 9.9 \pm 0.2$, adopting the empirical virial correction $K(n)K(q)$ from \citet{vanderwel2022}, where $K(n)$ and $K(q)$ are functions of the best-fit ellipticity and Sérsic index (see Appendix~\ref{sec:morph_app}).
 Adopting a $M_{\rm dyn} / M_*$ factor of 40 as found by~\citet{degraaff2024_dyn} for dwarf galaxies at high redshift, we infer a stellar mass of $\log_{10}(M_* / M_\odot) = 8.3 \pm 0.2$.
 However, the $M_{\rm dyn} / M_*$ is very uncertain in this regime, and the uncertainty can span over 1~dex \citep{saldanalopez2025}.
+We advise caution interpreting this result, as there are large uncertainties in the measurements of the narrow \Halpha{} component, the HST morphology and the empirical relations used.

 As discussed in Sect.~\ref{sec:abs}, the absorption profile is compatible with broadening by a rotating disk wind, and numerical modeling of such configurations often predicts a narrow component arising from increased transmission due to purely kinematic effects in the wind geometry \citep{Proga2000, Proga2004, 2003ApJ...592L...9P}.
 This would be an alternative explanation for at least part of the narrow component flux.
 On the other hand, most LRDs present narrow \oiii{} emission that is often associated with the host galaxy.
 Indeed, the ionized gas producing \oiii{} emission should have associated emission in the \Halpha{} and higher order Balmer lines.
 However, constraining this component largely depends on the assumptions on dust attenuation or ISM conditions, and requires very high S/N and resolution data.
 Deep, space-based follow-up observations of \panbhs{} would be very constraining for the wind kinematics (e.g., by the joint analysis of \Hbeta{}) and to assess whether a narrow component comes from a host galaxy (e.g., by comparing to a narrow \Hbeta{} component or \oiii{} $\lambda\lambda 4960,5008$).